-What’s more, the oath of allegiance that immigrants must take in order to become naturalized citizens declares that the immigrant will:
+What's more, the oath of allegiance that immigrants must take in order to become naturalized U.S. citizens declares that they will:

 renounce and abjure all allegiance and fidelity to any foreign prince, potentate, state, or sovereignty, of whom or which I have heretofore been a subject or citizen.

 That's enough to make anyone think that they must choose between whether to be a citizen of the U.S. or of their home country.

 Nevertheless, U.S. practice, as upheld in various court decisions, is to allow dual citizenship.
 (You can see this on the U.S. State Department's website, for example, where it explains that: "U.S. law does not . . . require a person to choose one citizenship or another.")

 The United States will not ask naturalizing citizens to take any steps to formally renounce the citizenship of their home country.
 Nor will it stop U.S. citizens from later adopting citizenship in another country – though if their intention is to give up U.S. citizenship, they can certainly do so.
 You may continue to vote in your home country, if it allows it.